mia-platform/documentation/docs/release_notes/platform_5-7-2_releasenotes.md

 ## Fixed

 * **Branch**
-    Resolved issues releated to the **loading of branches**, when selecting Design area of DevOps Console.
+    Resolved issues releated to the **loading of branches**, selected in the Design area of DevOps Console.

 * **Console Homepage**
     Restyling of the **homepage cards' boxshadow**: when you select a DevOps Console area, the shadow below the card is no more cut.